 To understand how constructed procedures are evaluated, we need a new evaluation rule.
-In this case, the first Expression evaluates to a procedure that was created using a ProcedureExpression, so we can think of the ApplicationExpression as:
+In this case, the first Expression evaluates to a procedure that was created using a ProcedureExpression, so the ApplicationExpression becomes:

+'''

+ApplicationExpression ::⇒

-ApplicationExpression ::⇒ ((lambda (Parameters)Expression) MoreExpressions)
+((lambda (Parameters)Expression) MoreExpressions)

+'''

 (The underlined part is the replacement for the ProcedureExpression.)